 Zanzibar…the name conjures up images of turquoise waters and endless palm-fringed beaches.
-In recent years, it has become an attractive alternative to other island destinations, especially to South Africans, due to its relative proximity and affordabality.
+In recent years, it has become an attractive alternative to other island destinations, especially to South Africans, due to its relative proximity and affordability.

 An archipelago off the East coast of Tanzania, Zanzibar is made up of several islands of which the two largest are Unguja and Pemba.
 The island paradise is known for its stunning beaches and clear blue waters but there is much more to do there.